mr-panta/go-logger/README.md

 # go-logger

-The library that provides logging functions in Go
+The library that provides logging functions in Go.